 A VPN or a Virtual Private Network is essential to stay invisible or anonymous on the net.
 A VPN software will encrypt all the data that your PC sends so that it will not be hackable.
 And now that the US Senate has voted to let ISPs sell your Web Browsing History, it has become even more important to use a VPN.

 What is Virtual Private Network or VPN

 VPN stands for Virtual Private Network.
-As the name suggests, VPN is a creation of a private network that works over the public networks, such as the Internet.
+As the name suggests, VPN is the creation of a private network that works over public networks, such as the Internet.
 It is mainly used by corporations to protect their sensitive data.
-VPN is widely used to access the data on a computer that is not physically on the same LAN.
+A VPN is widely used to access the data on a computer that is not physically on the same LAN.
 However, it is also an effective way to secure and encrypt communication when using the untrusted public network.

 When you use a VPN software, your IP address is replaced or masked, thus making you invisible.
 All the data that you send is encrypted.
 In short, the VPN server acts as a Tunnel and stands between your computer and the website.
 The ISPs too are therefore not able to trace you or track your browsing history.

 Detailed read: What is a VPN, and Why should we use a VPN?